Key Takeaways

 Spell-check compares words against a dictionary.
 Grammar fix actually understands the relationship between words — subject, verb, object, tense — and rewrites accordingly.
 Different things entirely.

-So what actually happens in the background when you use voice to text with grammar correction:
+So here's what actually goes on when you use voice to text with grammar correction — before the text even hits your screen:

 - Filler words removed — “um,” “uh,” “like,” “kind of,” “you know” disappear